panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 tags: networking
 ---

 My findings after implementing the DNS query without any library.
-The DNS components are nicely tucked away in the network drawers, so you don't even notice it.
+This domain name system is nicely tucked away in the network drawers, so you don't even notice it.
 Nonetheless, it is used by everyone on the internet multiple times a day.

-Also called the "phone book of the internet", the Domain Name System helps translate from human-readable hostnames (example.com) to computer-friendly IP addresses (23.192.228.80).
+Also called the "phone book of the internet", DNS helps translate from human-readable hostnames (example.com) to computer-friendly IP addresses (23.192.228.80).

 While learning, I put together a toy project, [rbdig](https://github.com/panacotar/rbdig/), written in Ruby, as I'm more comfortable with this language.
 Due to refactoring, the project's code might not exactly match the code snippets presented here.